Group Communication Definition, Elements, Examples, Importance, and Barriers

 Group Communication Barriers

 Barriers in group communication are also known as noises in group communication.
-These barriers or noises in communication are prevalent in every context of the communication process, for example, barriers in the face to face communication, mediated communication, corporate communication, and group communication.
+These barriers or noises in communication are prevalent in every context of the communication process, for example, barriers in face-to-face communication, mediated communication, corporate communication, and group communication.
 Barrier or noise is an unwanted element of the communication process.

 1. Ethnocentrism

 Ethnocentrism refers to a mistaken belief that your culture is superior to others, with special rights and privileges that are or should be denied to others.
 It is not about patriotism or pride.
-Ethnocentrism is an excellent barrier that obstacle to effective communication among the group or team members.
+Ethnocentrism is an unwanted barrier that impedes effective communication among the group or team members.

 For example, my culture should be a role model for other cultures.
 People would be happier if they lived like people in my culture.